paulklemm/regression-heatmap-paper/Cover Letter.md

 <i><font color='green'>

-  * We approached this critique in context with [Reviewer 3], who suggested a method for scaling the transfer function used to specify ranges of interest.
-This led to the implementation of a range-slider.
+  * We approached this criticism in context with [Reviewer 3], who suggested a method for scaling the transfer function used to specify ranges of interest.
+This led to the implementation of a range slider.
 Details can be found under [User Interaction].
 Using this technique, the user can filter for very high R² values in both the 2D and 3D view.

 </i></font>